diem-ai/datascience-projects/README.md

 - [Wine Clustering](/wine_clustering):
   - Clustering wine color from their chemical properties.
 Using KMeans as feature engineering in Classification.
-Exploring how hyperparameter tuning and cross validation impact to Classification.
+Exploring how hyperparameter tuning and cross validation impact to the improvement.
   - Blog: [KMeans - Clustering Method Part 1](https://diem-ai.blogspot.com/2020/03/kmeans-clustering-method-part-1.html)